paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ---

+### 🧱 Model Limits

+-   **Meshes:** RenderFormer can handle scenes of up to 8192 polygons.
+-   **Lights:** Up to 8 lightsources can be combined for lighting, emission color is for now limited to rgb 255, 255, 255 (white).
+-   **Resolution:** Best tested resolutions for now are between 512 x 512 to 1024 x 1024 pixels.
+The model can produce resolutions up to 2048 x 2048 pixel, quality of outputs decrease with higher resolutions (see comparison img).
+-   **Animations:** Due to slightly varying precision in each frame rendered, camera animations for now contain some flickering, especially with high reflective materials.

 ### 📝 Progress & To-Do

 This project is under active development.
 Here is a summary of the progress so far and the features planned for the future.